Operate sc

 Configuration

-Configure trusted boundaries, caches, link handling, XARF, and optional SMTP sending.
+Configure trusted boundaries, caches, link handling, XARF, SMTP sending, aliases, and provider API routing.

 The server loads YAML configuration from sc.yaml in its working directory.
 Set SC_CONFIG to use another path.